yrmvgh/crawl/crawl-ref/docs/crawl_manual.rst

   cats, Felids are incapable of thriving on vegetable food, and need meat to survive.

-  Their agility and stealth are legendary, as is their ability to get to hard to reach places.
-They move faster than most races, but don't run as fast as Centaurs or Spriggans.
+  Their agility and stealth are legendary, They move faster than most races, but not as fast as Centaurs or Spriggans.
 Felids advance in levels very slowly.
-They are skilled with many forms of magic, though less so with raw elemental magic.
+  They are skilled with many forms of magic, though not with raw elemental magic.

   Felids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.